-The water saving section also glitches and doesn't operate as it should.
-It regularly shows different amounts of gallons, so can't be relied on.
+The water-saving section also glitches and doesn't operate as it should.
+It regularly shows different amounts of gallons, so it can't be relied on.

-Lastly, in the zones section, you can view the latest activity, and Skydrop also displays when the next watering cycle starts.
+Lastly, you can view the latest activity in the zones section, and Skydrop also displays when the next watering cycle starts.

 6. Advantages and Disadvantages